snorpey/triangulate-image/README.md

 how to use it
 ===

-this library can be used in web browsers as well as in node. a simple example:
+this library can be used in web browsers as well as in node.

+it supports loading as an AMD module, as a CommonJS module or just a as global var.

+a simple example:

 ```javascript
 var params = { blur: 110, vertexCount: 700 };